 - Alba’: This plant forms clusters of white flowers.

 Duranta hedges are easy to establish in well-drained moist and fertile soils.
+The general guideline for spacing Duranta plants in a hedge or fence is approximately 2 to 3 feet (about 0.6 to 0.9 meters) apart.
 They grow extremely fast and need frequent pruning.
 Some varieties can also have small thorns making it a good choice for security pathways.

 Lantana hedges (Lantana spp.) hedges can bloom all summer, attracting hosts of bees, butterflies and hummingbirds to your garden.
 It has bushy growth habit and its blooming makes it a good candidate for a hedge.
 The Lantana species is tolerant to most soil types, but prefers rich, well-draining soil that is slightly acidic.
 Mulch with pine needles to increase soil acidity.
 Lantana can reach 2 to 6 feet tall and 3 to 10 feet wide.
 Though there are 150 different species, those most widely available to home gardeners are Lantana camara and modern hybrids.